 As per the current VAT structure, any business with a turnover of more than Rs 5 lakh has to get VAT registration and pay VAT (different in different states).
 Under GST this threshold is 20 lakhs thus exempting many small businesses including startups.
-GST also has a scheme of lower taxes for small businesses with turnover between 20 to 50 lakhs though its optional.
+GST also has a scheme of lower taxes for small businesses with turnover between 20 to 1 crore though its optional.
 It is called the composition scheme.
 This will bring respite from tax burdens to newly established businesses.

 Startups can enjoy tax credit on their purchases

 A lot of startups are into service industry i.e., they pay service tax.
 Under GST regime they can setoff the VAT paid on the purchases (say office supplies) with the service tax on their sales which they cannot under current regime.

 A startup buys office supplies of 20,000 paying 5%.
 It charges 15% service tax on services of Rs.
 50,000.
 Currently it has to pay 50,000*15%= 7,500 without getting any deduction of Rs.
 1,000 VAT already paid on stationery.